How To Optimize Old Blog Posts For SEO Traffic

 This is what my organic search results look like in the keyword Hero version of google analytics:

 As you can see, I get a ton more information on my organic search terms using Keyword Hero.
-Having the extra serach terms available has made my SEO efforts significantly easier.
+Having the extra search terms available has made my SEO efforts significantly easier.
 So far, I’ve found the Keyword Hero results to be very accurate.

 Key Features of Keyword Hero to remember

 - The results from Keyword Hero are 2-3 days behind.

 - Keyword Hero won’t work with old data.

 - Meaning, it only starts collecting data from when it is installed, so you’ll need to install it asap and then wait 2-3 weeks before you’ll have enough data to make educated SEO decisions.

 - Keyword hero has a section with reports they recommend you set up – I highly recommend setting up these reports.
 They will really help you utilize the data collected by Keyword Hero.

 You will have a significantly easier time optimizing old blog posts if you use Keyword Hero.

 Other Resources To Find Organic Search Terms for Your Blog